SQLCrespi/PowerShell-Docs.pt-br/reference/5.1/Microsoft.PowerShell.Utility/Read-Host.md

 ### Nenhum

-Não é possível redirecionar a entrada para este cmdlet.
+Esse cmdlet não aceita a entrada do pipeline do PowerShell.

 ## SAÍDAS